 Demetrio Gonzalez-Hoy moved to the United States at 14 years old from Puebla, Mexico with his parents.
-At the time, his school and district were not equipped to support and english language learner but teachers at his school helped him.
+At the time, his school and district were not equipped to support and English language learner but teachers at his school helped him.
 Demetrio shares that he owes his success to his teachers and loved ones.
-Demetrio become a bilingual teacher in Richmond in 2013 and started his advocacy for his students who were english language learners like he was.
-Through that advocacy he became involved in School Board elections and in United Teachers of Richmond, the local teachers union.
+Demetrio became a bilingual teacher in WCCUSD in 2013 and started his advocacy for his students who were English language learners like he was.
+Through that advocacy, he became involved in School Board elections and in United Teachers of Richmond, the local teachers union.

-Demetrio is a teacher in WCCUSD and the former President of the United Teachers of Richmond CTA/NEA (UTR).
-Demetrio was elected for this position four years ago and served for two terms.
+Demetrio is a current Union REP with the California Teachers Association.
+Demetrio taught in WCCUSD at Bayview Elementary School as a 3rd grade bilingual teacher and is also the former President of the United Teachers of Richmond CTA/NEA (UTR).
+Demetrio was elected for this position in 2016 and served for two terms.
 UTR represents over 1650 educators in WCCUSD.
-Prior to supporting UTR in this position Demetrio was a 3rd grade bilingual teacher at Bayview Elementary School.

 Demetrio has supported various successful school board campaigns in the last 8 years.
 He's also co-chaired the Measure T campaign for the current 10 million dollar parcel tax and the 2020 Measure R $575 Million dollar School Bond.